cockroachdb/docs/v20.1/licensing-faqs.md

 toc: true
 ---

-Current CockroachDB code is licensed in two ways:
+Current CockroachDB code is primarily licensed in two ways:

 -  [Business Source License (BSL)](#bsl)
 -  [Cockroach Community License (CCL)](#ccl)

-Free users have access to all core features, which include all BSL features and certain CCL [features](#feature-licensing).
-Paid users have access to all core and [enterprise features](enterprise-licensing.html).
+CockroachDB core is free to use.
+Most [core features](#feature-licensing) are licensed under the BSL, but some core features are subject to the CCL or third-party licenses.

-Some core features released up to and including version 19.1 are licensed under [Apache 2.0](#apache).
-Beginning with version 19.2, these features are licensed under the BSL for three years before converting to the Apache 2.0 license.
+Non-CCL core features from version 19.1 and earlier are licensed under [Apache 2.0](#apache); however, some features remain under third-party licenses.
+Beginning in version 19.2, these non-CCL features are licensed under the BSL for three years before [converting](#license-conversion-timeline) to the Apache 2.0 license.

-Other core features and all enterprise features are licensed under the Cockroach Community License.
+CockroachDB [enterprise features](enterprise-licensing.html) require a [paid license](#obtain-a-license) from Cockroach and are licensed under the Cockroach Community License.

+{{site.data.alerts.callout_info}}
+You can find any feature's license by checking the code's file header in the [CockroachDB repository](https://github.com/cockroachdb/cockroach).
+{{site.data.alerts.end}}

 ## Types of licenses